jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

 The known limitations of routing traffic through a specified chain of SOCKS servers include the following:

 -   Only TCP traffic can be routed through the chain.
-The client will attempt to route any UDP traffic through the last SOCKS server of the chain.